10th Parachute Division (France): Battle of the Frontiers

 In 1956, the newly independent Republic of Tunisia was helping the FLN by smuggling weapons and men through its territory.
 The electrified fence known as the Morice Line was built up to prevent Algerian FLN guerrillas from entering the French colony of Algeria from Tunisia.
 The 10e D.P. was assigned to the surveillance of a portion of the electrified border, in order to intercept rebel bands that have managed to cross it.
 The Morice Line had a significant impact of the reduction of guerrillas activities by forces that originated from Tunisia.
-However, general Massu, the commanding officer of the 10e D.P. was relieved of his command as he criticized president Charles de Gaulle's actions.
+However, general Massu, the commanding officer of the 10e D.P. was relieved of his command as he criticized President Charles de Gaulle's actions.

 Algiers Putsch

-Despite the military successes, French Prime Minister Michel Debré's government started secret negotiations with the anti-colonialist FLN in order to grant independence to Algeria.
+French Prime Minister Michel Debré's government started secret negotiations with the anti-colonialist FLN in order to grant independence to Algeria.
 French settlers and soldiers were stunned by this decision and a putsch was organized in Algiers.
 With the exception of the 3e RPIMa, the rest of the 10e D.P. supported the coup.
-When the putsch failed the 25e D.P. along with the 10e D.P. were dissolved and the 1er R.E.P was the only regiment disbanded.
+When the putsch failed the 25e D.P. along with the 10e D.P. were dissolved.
+However, the 1st Foreign Parachute Regiment was the only regiment disbanded.

-Traditions

-Except for the Legionnaires of the 1e REP who wear the Green Beret, the remainder of the French army metropolitan and marine paratroopers forming the 11th Parachute Brigade wear the Red Beret.

-The Archangel Saint Michael, patron of the French paratroopers is celebrated on September 29.

-The prière du Para (Prayer of the Paratrooper) was written by André Zirnheld in 1938.